Cost of Iraq War, Its Timeline, and the Economic Impact

 In addition, the debt amount included the $819.7 billion in Overseas Contingency Operations funds specifically dedicated to the Iraq War.
-That's more than the $738 billion in inflation-adjusted dollars spent on the Vietnam War, and second only to the $4.1 trillion in inflation-adjusted dollars spent during World War II.
-The U.S. military budget includes both the base budget, subject to sequestration, and extra funds appropriated to overseas wars.
+That's more than the $738 billion in inflation-adjusted dollars spent on the Vietnam War and second only to the $4.1 trillion in inflation-adjusted dollars spent during World War II.
+The U.S. military budget includes the base budget, subject to sequestration, and extra funds appropriated to overseas wars.

 Timeline of Iraq War Costs